LaubPlusCo/Docker-for-Sitecore-dev/containers/mongo/3.2/readme.md

 ## Prerequisites
 - Docker v17.06.0  or later - [Download here](https://store.docker.com/editions/community/docker-ce-desktop-windows)
+- Docker has to be set for Linux containers

 ## Usage (first time)

-1. Open Powershell as admin in /containers/mongo/3.2/
+1. Open Powershell or other command line as admin in ./containers/mongo/3.2/
-2. Run > docker-compose up
+2. Run > $ docker-compose up
 3. Wait for container to start

 ## Configuration